zuozhenggh/learning-library/security-library/database/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

 1. Make sure that you have the correct region in Oracle Cloud Infrastructure selected.

-2. From the navigation menu, select **Autonomous Transaction Processing**.
+2. From the navigation menu, select **Oracle Database**, and then **Autonomous Transaction Processing**.

 3. From the **Compartment** drop-down list, expand **c4u03 (root)**, expand **Livelabs**, and then select your compartment.

-3. On the right, select your database.
+3. On the right, click your database.
 The **Autonomous Database Information** tab is displayed.
 </if>